MicrosoftDocs/windows-dev-docs/windows-apps-src/cpp-and-winrt-apis/author-apis.md

 }
 ```

-## If you're authoring a runtime class in a Windows Runtime Component
+## If you're authoring a runtime class in a Windows Runtime component

-If your type is packaged in a Windows Runtime Component for consumption from an application, then it needs to be a runtime class.
+If your type is packaged in a Windows Runtime component for consumption from an application, then it needs to be a runtime class.
 You declare a runtime class in a Microsoft Interface Definition Language (IDL) (.idl) file (see [Factoring runtime classes into Midl files (.idl)](#factoring-runtime-classes-into-midl-files-idl)).

 Each IDL file results in a `.winmd` file, and Visual Studio merges all of those into a single file with the same name as your root namespace.
 That final `.winmd` file will be the one that the consumers of your component will reference.